jrspruitt/FriendlyARM_Python_GPIO/README.md

      * Board specific configuration

 ###GPIO###
-all pins listed in board config are gpio capable.
+All pins listed in board config are gpio capable.

 * **gpio_init(pin, direction, updown)**
      * Initialize pin to use, corrisponds to pinout on GPIO header on board.